pulumi/pulumi/docs/design/packages.md

-# Coconut Package Metadata (NutPack)
+# Coconut Package Metadata (CocoPack)

-This document describes the overall concepts, capabilities, and serialization format for NutPack.
-It also describes the intermediate language (IL) and type system for NutPack, something we refer to as NutIL.
+This document describes the overall concepts, capabilities, and serialization format for CocoPack.
+It also describes the intermediate language (IL) and type system for CocoPack, something we refer to as CocoIL.

 ## Overview

-Each NutPack file is called a NutPack and contains four things:
+Each CocoPack file is called a CocoPack and contains four things:

 * Package metadata.
 * Symbol names and tokens.
 * Module, type, function, and variable definitions.
 * Data and computations encoded in an intermediate language (IL).

-The metadata section describes attributes about the overall NutPack, like its name and version.
+The metadata section describes attributes about the overall CocoPack, like its name and version.

 All data and computations are fully bound to types, and ready for interpretation/execution.
 Higher level CocoLang language compilers are responsible for performing this binding, and encoding the results.
-Those results are symbol names and tokens that are registered and available for lookup within any given NutPack.
+Those results are symbol names and tokens that are registered and available for lookup within any given CocoPack.
 These symbols provide a quick, and binding logic-free, way of resolving any bound node to its target abstraction (module, type, or function).
 From there, any data or computations associated with those abstractions may be retrieved thanks to the definitions.

 Coconut's type system was designed to be supported by a broad cross-section of modern programming languages.
-That said, it's entirely possible that NutPack exposes a construct that a certain language doesn't support.
-Because NutIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and throw an exception if an illegal coercion is attempted.
+That said, it's entirely possible that CocoPack exposes a construct that a certain language doesn't support.
+Because CocoIL is designed for interpretation, determinism, and predictability -- and not runtime speed -- all type coercions are checked and throw an exception if an illegal coercion is attempted.
 It is obviously a better choice to verify such conversions where possible in the CocoLang compilers themselves, however this approach naturally accomodates dynamic languages.

-NutPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
+CocoPack is serialized in JSON/YAML form, although in the future we may explore more efficient file formats.
 Examples in this document will use a YAML syntax for brevity's sake.

 ## Metadata